 - Slide decks covering topics in the textbook will be reviewed and discussed in class and will also be provided to students through Canvas.
-Either before or after typically 1 class session. - Other course materials will also be provided to students through Canvas when appropriate. - Check Canvas (canvas.rutgers.edu) and your official Rutgers email account regularly for updates and announcements.
+Typically, 1 class session in advance. - Other course materials will also be provided to students through Canvas. - Check Canvas (canvas.rutgers.edu) and your official Rutgers email account regularly for updates and announcements.